Android 3DS SDK

 PCI requirements

-The Ravelin 3DS SDK was designed to meet the requirements set in PCI 3DS SDK - Security Standard 1.1v.
+The Ravelin 3DS SDK is designed to meet the requirements set in PCI 3DS SDK - Security Standard 1.1v.
 Nevertheless, these requirements entail constant updates and improvements as security threats become more and more sophisticated.

 ProGuard rules